 When is the next World Cup?

 The 2026 FIFA World Cup will be held from June 11-19, 2026, across the United States, Canada, and Mexico.
+This will be the first World Cup hosted by three nations and will feature 48 teams playing 104 matches.

 How many teams will play in the 2026 World Cup?

 The 2026 tournament will expand to 48 teams, up from the traditional 32-team format.
+This means 104 total matches will be played across 16 host cities in North America.

 Can Kylian Mbappé break Klose’s record?